 Students on personal leave for fewer than five years may contact the Dean of the College office no later than April 1 to return in the subsequent fall.
 To return in the spring, contact the DOC no later than October 1.
 These deadlines allow readmitted students to participate in online pre-registration for the semester of their return.

 Students on any kind of leave for more than five years must apply for permission to return to Brown by February 1 for fall semester readmission and by July 1 for spring semester readmission.
 Students on a personal leave or academic suspension should contact Deputy Dean Christopher Dennis for instructions.
-Students who left Brown on a medical should contact Dean Maria Suarez in the Office of Student Life.
+Students who left Brown on a medical leave should contact Student Support Services.

 Students who wish to withdraw from Brown permanently must meet with either Dean Christopher Dennis or Dean Carol Cohen.
 The dean will help ensure that the student is making a fully informed decision.
 Because withdrawing is a permanent decision, the dean will also contact the student's parents or guardians to discuss the student's situation.
 Withdrawal may have financial aid and tuition implications that students and parents should know about before deciding to withdraw.